aws/aws-emr-containers-best-practices/content/metastore-integrations/docs/aws-glue.md

 ####**AWS Glue catalog in different account**
-Spark application is submitted to EMR Virtual cluster in Account A and is configured to connect to [AWS Glue catalog in Account B](https://docs.aws.amazon.com/glue/latest/dg/cross-account-access.html)

-IAM policy attached to the job execution role `("executionRoleArn": "<execution-role-arn>") `in Account A
+The Spark application is submitted to EMR Virtual cluster in Account A and is configured to connect to [AWS Glue catalog in Account B.](https://docs.aws.amazon.com/glue/latest/dg/cross-account-access.html) The IAM policy attached to the job execution role `("executionRoleArn": "<execution-role-arn>") `is in Account A

 ```
 {